jeffjohannsen/Fraud_Detection/README.md

 The data provided by the company was reasonably complete, although complex.
 This data contained a mix of categorical and numerical data in varied formats including html, datetime objects, lists of dictionaries, along with normal text and numerical values.

 The first step on our exploration was to split the data into fraudulent and not fraudulent transactions.
-The acct_type feature provided was condensed to give us a fraudulent record count of 1033 and a non-fraudulent record count of 10436 in our training data.
+The acct_type feature provided was condensed to give us a fraudulent record count of 1,293 and a non-fraudulent record count of 13,044 across the full dataset (14,337 total records, ~9% fraud rate).

 # Data Processing